 The SesionServer is actually a separate system and a small customization area and is installed in a different place then the rest of the system.
 The customization part for the SessionServer system is just pointing out where the CARMUSR is located to enable the SessionServer to start the system.

 More information about SessionServer is found in CMS System Administration Guide.

+JBoss

+JBoss is the JavaEE web application server where Jeppesen Crew Portal is deployed.

 System internal data flow